openstack-archive/fuel-nailgun-extension-iac/README.md

 ```

 ### How to Use
-This extension introduces set of additional Fuel CLI commands which help to accosiate git repo with particular environment and preform CRUD operations this repo.
+This extension introduces set of additional Fuel CLI commands which help to associate git repo with particular environment and preform CRUD operations this repo.
 ```
   gitrepo create
   gitrepo delete